GREAT LAKES MUD

 Sediment to be remediated: 1.3 million cubic yards (460,000 cubic yards removed; 850,000 cubic yards capped)

-Contaminants: Heavy metals, PCBs, PAHs, and dioxins
+Contaminants of concern: Heavy metals, PCBs, PAHs, and dioxins

 When: Cleanup began October 2020